mui/material-ui/docs/src/pages/components/transitions/transitions-ja.md

 {{"demo": "pages/components/transitions/SimpleZoom.js", "bg": true}}

+## TransitionGroup

+To animate a component when it is mounted or unmounted, you can use the [`TransitionGroup`](https://reactcommunity.org/react-transition-group/transition-group) component from _react-transition-group_.
+As components are added or removed, the `in` prop is toggled automatically by `TransitionGroup`.

+{{"demo": "pages/components/transitions/TransitionGroupExample.js"}}

 ## TransitionComponent prop

-The components accept a `TransitionComponent` prop to customize the default transitions.
+Some Material-UI components use these transitions internally.
+These accept a `TransitionComponent` prop to customize the default transition.
 You can use any of the above components or your own.
 It should respect the following conditions:

 - Accepts an `in` prop.
 This corresponds to the open/close state.
 - Call the `onEnter` callback prop when the enter transition starts.
 - Call the `onExited` callback prop when the exit transition is completed.
 Call the `onExited` callback prop when the exit transition is completed.

-For more information on creating a custom transition, visit the [React Transition Group Transition docs](http://reactcommunity.org/react-transition-group/transition).
+For more information on creating a custom transition, visit the _react-transition-group_ [`Transition` documentation](http://reactcommunity.org/react-transition-group/transition).
 You can also visit the dedicated sections of some of the components:

 - [Modal](/components/modal/#transitions)
 - [Dialog](/components/dialogs/#transitions)